AstroLudwig/SUMS_UVPhotometricCatalog/README.md

 Questions or feedback?
 I’d be happy to hear from you — please contact Dr. Bethany Ludwig. <br>

 # Disclaimer:
-Before using data it is imperative to understand the contents, caveats, and limitations of that work.
+Before using data it is important to understand the contents, caveats, and limitations of that work.
 Section 4.4 of our paper details the catalog contents, including flag definitions, while Appendix A summarizes the caveats and limitations.
 For convenience, we have also briefly summarized [the contents](https://github.com/AstroLudwig/SUMS_UVPhotometricCatalog/blob/main/Catalogs/CONTENTS.md) and [caveats](https://github.com/AstroLudwig/SUMS_UVPhotometricCatalog/blob/main/Catalogs/CAVEATS.md) in the Catalogs folder.
 Please have a look at these prior to your analysis. <br>

 # Abstract & Summary
 This repository contains all code used in this project.
 Below is a brief summary, please consult our paper for further details.<br>